liguowang/cpgtools/README.md

 <a name="p3.14"></a>region_stat.py
 ----
 This program gives basic statistics for each genomic region.
-Add 6 columns to the input BED file:
+Append 6 columns to the input BED file:

 1. Number of CpGs detected in the genomic region
 2. Min methylation level